jmhutch/minecraft/docs/pages/items.md

 }
 ```

-This sets basic info for your item during creation.
-Multiple constructors could be added to pass in additional options for special items.
-We'll subclass this later to create items that require more than these basic options.
+This sets basic info for your `Item` during creation.
+Multiple constructors could be added to pass in additional options for special `Item`s.
+We'll extend this later to create `Item`s that require more than these basic options.

-create class `ModItems`
+Now create the class `ModItems`:

 ```java
 public class ModItems {